spack/spack/lib/spack/docs/module_file_support.rst

 PATH.
 Similarly for scripting languages such as Python, packages and their dependencies have to be loaded together.

-As of Spack 0.18.0, autoloading is enabled in the default configuration:
+Autoloading is enabled by default for LMod, as it has great builtin support for through the ``depends_on`` function.
+For Environment Modules it is disabled by default.

+Autoloading can also be enabled conditionally:

 .. code-block:: yaml

-    modules:
-      default:
-        tcl:
-          all:
-            autoload: direct
-        lmod:
-          all:
-            autoload: direct

-For more fine-grained control, autoloading can be disabled or enabled conditionally:

     modules:
       default: